jedjoud10/cflake-engine/README.md

 1) We have the ``Init`` events that get fired off at the very start of the application during initialization of the world.
 This even can be used to add static objects to the world that will live for the lifetime of the game

 2) ``Tick`` and ``Update`` events occur right after the other (in batch) during the execution of the program.
-The ``Update`` events get executed for each frame that gets displayed, and the ``Tick`` systems execute exactly 120 times per second.
+The ``Update`` events get executed for each frame that gets displayed, and the ``Tick`` systems execute exactly N times per second (idk what number it should be at the moment, either 32 or 64).
 There is a field on the ``Time`` resource that allows you to see how many ticks will be executed and how many ticks have currently been executed in total

 3) ``DeviceEvent`` and ``WindowEvent`` and events simply passed from Winit.
 Their ordering is dependant on how Winit handles them (I think)